 If you are applying to multiple Civilization programs, you should apply ONLY to your FIRST-CHOICE Civilization abroad program.
-At the end of the application, you will be prompted to either rank NO alternates or THREE additional alternate Civilization programs, if you choose.
+At the end of the application, you will be prompted to rank up to three additional alternate Civilization programs, if you choose.
 If you are interested in other locations in addition to your first choice and the three alternates that you have selected, please list them and explain your interest in your answer to the “Alternative Location Statement” question on the main page of the application.

 If you are ranking multiple Civilization programs, we strongly suggest that you devote the majority of your statement to your first-choice selection, making the strongest possible case for that program.
 Because competition for the limited places in these programs can be competitive, you should do your best to make this statement succinct and persuasive.